topherzee/magnolia-lighter/README.md

 ##Features

-###Fields:
+####Fields:
 You can use names like textField.

-###Prototypes:
-Specify prototypes for configuration of each definition type.
-Definitions will then merge with those automatically.

-###Extends:
+####Extends:
 YAML must still be valid YAML.
 To use - include a field with a '-extends' after it, with a path as a value.
 tabs-extends:
 will extend tabs.

-##IN PROGRESS:

-TemplateDefinition AutoReferencing:
-Automatic association based on file name.
-A template definition will automatically use the dialog with the same name if no dialog is specified.
+####Prototypes:
+Specify prototypes for configuration of each definition type.
+Definitions will then merge with those automatically.
+(Uses Extends feature.)

+####Dialogs have default actions
+A /prototypes/prototype.dialog.yaml configures the commit and cancel action.
+(Uses prototype feature)

+####Script Auto-reference
-A template definition will automatically use the templateScript with the same name if no script is defined.
+If a template definition does not specify a template script - then a ref to the script with the same name is automatically included.

+##Usage
+Install npm and gulp.
+Run 'npm install' to install all of the dependencies.
+Place all source files in src-lighter directory (Note - already present in 'example' directory) From command line run:
+* gulp copy
+* gulp extends
+* gulp autoref
+  * or to run all of the above tasks in sequence, run the default task: - just type
+  * gulp
+Files in light-modules directory are overwritten.

 License:
 MIT